 Not only was Lindum at the juncture of two key Roman roads – Ermine Street and Fosse Way, linking the city to London and Exeter – it also stood on the River Witham, which the Romans widened to turn Lindum into an inland port.

 The Romans built a wall around the city and a military fortress on top of the hill.
 This operated for around 35 years before Lindum was turned into a retirement home (Colonia) for legionnaires, due to its strategic location joining the north and south of the country.
 Thus Lindum became ‘Lindum Colonia’, and joined York, Gloucester and Colchester as strategic retirement settlements and thriving communities.

 Lindum Colonia continued to prosper, and it is estimated that it had a population of 6,000–8,000 people.
 As the settlement developed, Roman architects continued to fortify the city walls and build baths, shops and a marketplace, laying the foundation for the city as we know it today.

 In this article I will explain how you can find the most prominent surviving Roman ruins in Lincoln, most of which can be seen free of charge.

-But if you also want to learn more about the background of each of the ruins beyond the brief introduction given below, then we recommend taking the Lincoln free walking tour with local experts Brant and Matt.
+But if you also want to learn more about the background of each of the ruins beyond the brief introduction given below, then we recommend taking the Roman Lincoln Walking Tour with local experts Brant and Matt, creators of Lincoln free walking tour.

-The tour weaves through the city’s historic highlights, embellishing them with colourful anecdotes.
+The tour tells the story of Roman heritage in both uphill and downhill Lincoln, exploring the remains that are still interwoven into the city today.
 When it comes to the Roman ruins, Brant and Matt will also show you some fantastic illustrations of what the city looked like during its pomp in the era.